Privileged Access Management Integration

 Case 1

-Use global OMS properties to store script input parameters to authenticate with PAM system (In case a dedicated PAM user to be used for authentication with PAM system).
+Use global OMS properties to store script input parameters for PAM system authentication.
+This is useful when you have a dedicated PAM user for the PAM system access.

 Example: